gnebbia/gnu_linux_appunti/README.md

 Notice that in order to not give root access to the filesystem to any NFS client, all queries appearing to come from a root user are considered by the server as coming from the nobody user.
-This behavior corresponds to the root_squash option, and is enabled by default.
-The no_root_squash option, which disables this behavior, is risky and should only be used in controlled environments.
+This behavior corresponds to the `root_squash` option, and is enabled by default.
+The n`o_root_squash` option, which disables this behavior, is risky and should only be used in controlled environments.
 The anonuid=uid and anongid=gid options allow specifying another fake user to be used instead of UID/GID 65534 (which corresponds to